About the Waldorf School of Saratoga Springs

 The Waldorf School of Saratoga Springs values the healthy development of the whole individual, in mind, body, and spirit.
 Through a focus on academics, music, art, and movement, our bountiful curriculum—based on established and evolving Waldorf principles—inspires creative thought, discourse, human connections, and experiential learning.
 We graduate global citizens who have initiative, social responsibility, and enthusiasm for life.

-Victor Hugo once said “Nothing is as powerful as an idea whose time has come.”
-As we move into the middle of the 21st Century, our society is faced with unprecedented challenges on multiple levels—ecological, civic and human.
-Waldorf education — developed 100 years ago and currently the world’s most rapidly expanding independent school movement — has never been more important or relevant.
+Victor Hugo once said, “Nothing is as powerful as an idea whose time has come.”
+As we move into the middle of the 21st century, our society faces unprecedented challenges, on multiple levels—ecological, civic, and human.
+Waldorf education, developed over 100 years ago and currently the world’s most rapidly-expanding independent school movement, has never been more important or relevant.

-You can learn more about Waldorf Education through the Association of Waldorf Schools of North America.
+If you'd like to know more about Waldorf Education, visit the website for the Association of Waldorf Schools of North America or contact us.

 The Waldorf School of Saratoga Springs is a nonprofit, independent school that welcomes students of any race, religion, and national or ethnic origin.